Isiah Kiner-Falefa Player Props: Yankees vs. Guardians

-On Monday, Isiah Kiner-Falefa (hitting .280 in his past 10 games) and the New York Yankees play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
-First pitch is at 7:05 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa (.259 batting average in his past 10 games), battle starting pitcher Tanner Bibee and the Cleveland Guardians at Yankee Stadium, Tuesday at 7:05 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Rangers.
+In his most recent game he had a hitless performance (0-for-3) against the Guardians.

 Isiah Kiner-Falefa Game Info & Props vs. the Guardians